-Just as I had walked out of the forest missing Hunter years previous, I now left this forest with my son by my side.
+Just as I had walked out of the forest barren of Hunter years previous, I now left this forest with him by my side.
 He remembered nothing of the years after our previous trip and seemed completely and utterly himself.
+As he had been, so long ago.
 We talked, and joked, and hugged occasionally as we made our way to the trail, then to the lot, and then back to Pennsylvania where I located a job and bought a small condo.
-I could not go back to our home town since there would be too many unanswerable questions, so we started a new life.
+I could not go back to our hometown since there would be too many unanswerable questions, so we started a new life.
 Hunter and I spent every waking moment fully engaged with each other until he started school.
-This entire time I continued to speak with my sister but could never determine any possible way to share the knowledge of Hunter’s return.
+This entire time I continued to speak with my sister but could never determine any plausible way to share the knowledge of Hunter’s return.
 The story was too odd, too unbelievable for me to consider attempting to explain.
-I simply lived in the bliss of having him back, and decided that knowledge of his existence would be mine alone.
+I simply lived in the bliss of having him back and decided that knowledge of his existence would be mine alone.

 Shortly after Hunter’s seventh birthday I dropped him off at school and headed home.
-I descending the steps into the building’s laundry room with a basket slung over my shoulder.
-I stepped through the laundry room door to find myself standing in a timeless, 1950’s style living room with the man from the forest sitting in that same leather chair before the fireplace at the eastern wall.
-Everything was exactly as it had been in the forest, except that there were walls surrounding the room rather than forest.
+I descended the steps into the building’s laundry room with a basket slung over my shoulder.
+I stepped through the laundry room door to find myself standing in a timeless, 1950s-style living room with the man from the forest sitting in that same leather chair before the fireplace at the eastern wall.
+Everything was exactly as it had been in the forest, except that there were walls surrounding the room rather than trees.

 “Michael, wonderful to see you!”
 He rose and shook my hand.